-\paragraph{\textbf{MLP architectures}.} Several works show that building models solely based on multi-layer perceptrons~(MLPs) achieves surprisingly competitive results on ImageNet classification with only spatial- and channel-wise token mixing~\cite{mlp-mixer,resmlp,gmlp,lian2021mlp}.
-Visual MLPs can be categorized into two groups. $(i)$ Global-mixing MLPs, such as MLP-Mixer~\cite{mlp-mixer} and ResMLP~\cite{resmlp}, perform global communication between visual tokens through spatial-wise projections, by exploring efficient interactions among all tokens with various techniques, such as gating, routing, and Fourier transforms~\cite{gmlp,lou2021sparse,tang2021sparse,tang2021image}. $(ii)$ Local-mixing MLPs sample nearby tokens for interactions, using spatial shifting, permutation, and pseudo-kernel mixing~\cite{yu2021s2,hou2021vision,lian2021mlp,chen2021cyclemlp,guo2021hire}.
+\textbf{MLP architectures}.
+Visual MLPs can be categorized into two groups: $(i)$ Global-mixing MLPs, such as MLP-Mixer~\cite{mlp-mixer} and ResMLP~\cite{resmlp}, perform global communication among visual tokens through spatial-wise projections augmented by various techniques, such as gating, routing, and Fourier transforms~\cite{gmlp,lou2021sparse,tang2021sparse,tang2021image}. $(ii)$ Local-mixing MLPs sample nearby tokens for interactions, using spatial shifting, permutation, and pseudo-kernel mixing~\cite{yu2021s2,hou2021vision,lian2021mlp,chen2021cyclemlp,guo2021hire}.
 Recently, Mix-Shift-MLP~\cite{zheng2022mixing} exploits both local and global interactions with MLPs, in a similar spirit of focal attention~\cite{yang2021focal}.
-Both MLP architectures and our focal modulation network are attention-free architecture and share the same goal of improving efficiency.
-However, our focal modulation with multi-level context aggregation naturally capture the structures in both short- and long-range, and thus achieves a better accuracy-efficiency trade-off.
+Both MLP architectures and our focal modulation network are attention-free.
+However, focal modulation with multi-level context aggregation naturally captures the structures in both short- and long-range, and thus achieves much better accuracy-efficiency trade-off.